sagemath/trac_to_gh/Issue 5485.md

 # Issue 5485: issue with dimension of ideals in polynomial rings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5485

 Original creator: AlexGhitza